dafmontenegro/prisoners-dilemma-ca/README.md

 # prisoners-dilemma-cellular-automata
+A Python project that explores the dynamics of cooperation and competition through the lens of game theory.
+By transforming cellular automata into strategies and employing classic tactics like Tit For Tat, the project investigates the performance of various strategies in the context of the Prisoner's Dilemma.

 ## Prisoner’s Dilemma
 Perhaps this is the most famous problem in game theory, which is fundamentally based on cooperation and where two subjects face the same dilemma of whether to cooperate or not, with the only certainty being that their subsequent reward or outcome will be closely related to the decision made by the other.
 This problem has different versions; however, for this project, we will use the Symmetric 2×2 PD With Ordinal Payoffs (explained in greater depth in the Stanford Encyclopedia of Philosophy [2]) as exemplified in the table below: